-1. The Public Administration shall serve the public interests and, in the discharge of its functions, shall respect the fundamental rights and freedoms of citizens.

-2. The offices and agents of the Public Administration shall owe obedience to the Constitution and the law, and shall act with respect for the principles of equality, of impartiality, of ethics and of justice.
+- 1. The Public Administration shall serve the public interests and, in the discharge of its functions, shall respect the fundamental rights and freedoms of citizens. - 2.
+The offices and agents of the Public Administration shall owe obedience to the Constitution and the law, and shall act with respect for the principles of equality, of impartiality, of ethics and of justice.

+(Structure)
-Article 250 Structure 1.
-The Public Administration shall be structured on the basis of the principle of decentralisation and de-concentration, thereby encouraging the modernisation and efficiency of its services, without prejudice to unified action and the directive powers of Government.

-2. The Public Administration shall promote the simplification of administrative procedures, and shall make public services more accessible to citizens.
+- 1. The Public Administration is structured on the basis of the principle of decentralization and de-concentration, promoting modernization and the efficiency of its services without prejudice to the unity of action and of the directive powers of the Government. - 2.
+The Public Administration may organize itself through other collective entities [pessoas], with the participation of citizens, distinct from the Administrative State [Estado-Administração]. - 3.
+The Public Administration promotes the simplification of administrative procedures and the accessibility of services to the citizens.